Recovering the Lost World,

 ... preliminary observations

-The Long Count, as interpreted by archaeologists, initially uses August 11, 3114 BC, on the Gregorian calendar as a starting point.
-In that there is a two day difference in calendars between early Olmec (and current Guatemala) and the calendar of the Maya (and Aztecs), the other widely accepted date is August 13, 3114 BC.
+As interpreted by archaeologists, the Long Count used August 11, 3114 BC, on an equivalent Gregorian calendar as a starting point.
+Because there is a two-day difference in calendars between early Olmec (and current Guatemala) and the calendar of the Maya (and Aztecs), the other widely accepted date is August 13, 3114 BC.
 In both cases it is assumed that the year has always been the same length as today -- 365.2422 days.
-The Maya also used this measure, arriving at the proper Tzolkin and Haab days at the beginning of the current creation.
+The Classical era Maya (AD 400 to 700) also used this measure, arrived at independently, to suggest a series of days which never varied, and retrocalculate the Tzolkin and Haab day names and numbers at the beginning of the current creation -- even though they are incorrect.
+There were records involved in the recall of history, but they were not accurate.

-The count of days which starts at August 11, 3114 BC, was first derived by Joseph Goodman in 1905.
+The archaeological count of days (which match the Maya Long Count against our own erroneous string of calendar days) starts at August 11, 3114 BC.
+This was first derived by Joseph Goodman in 1905.
 Juan Hernández in 1926 came up with a calculation of August 12, which was followed in 1927 by John E. Thompson's calculation of August 13.
 In 1935 Thompson revised his calculation to August 11.
 As the dean of Maya archaeologists, Thompson's estimate is generally used today, although any number of researchers think that the date of August 13, 3114 BC, is more likely to be correct.

-"Overwhelming support for the precise placement of the Thompson [August 11] correlation number came in the 40' and 50's, when newly discovered calendar counts still being followed among the Quiche, Kekchi and Ixil of Guatemala all supported the [the August 11 date]."
+"Overwhelming support for the precise placement of the Thompson [August 11] correlation number came in the 40's and 50's, when newly discovered calendar counts still being followed among the Quiche, Kekchi and Ixil of Guatemala all supported the [August 11 date]."

-The above 'correlation dates' are on the Gregorian calendar, converted from a measure known as the 'count of Julian days' used by astronomers since the 16th century AD.
-The actual 'astronomical year' for 3114 BC is -3113, based on recognizing a 'year zero.'
+The above "correlation dates" are on the equivalent Gregorian calendar, converted from a measure known as the "count of Julian days" used by astronomers since the 16th century AD.
+The "astronomical year" for 3114 BC is -3113, based on recognizing a "year zero."
 The Gregorian calendar will match solar years under the assumption that the length of the year has not changed.

-The Julian calendar, in use from about 40 BC to about AD 1500, and not to be confused with "Julian days," is based on a year of 365.25 days, and thus the Julian year is slightly longer than the Gregorian year.
-By 3114 BC the Julian calendar places dates about 13 months further into the past than the Gregorian calendar.
-On the Julian calendar the zero date is September 4, 3115 BC.
+The Julian calendar, in use from about 40 BC to about AD 1500, and not to be confused with "Julian days," is based on a year of 365.25 days, and thus the Julian year is slightly longer than the Gregorian year of 365.24 days.
+By 3114 BC the Julian calendar places dates about 13 months (numerically) further into the past than the Gregorian calendar.

-As I have noted earlier, there have been suggestions that the Maya made a two day correction at some time in the past, and that this accounts for the difference of two days between the Long Count notation found on monuments in antiquity, and in the continued use of the Tzolkin among contemporary tribes.
+There have been suggestions that the Maya made a two-day correction at some time in the past, and that this accounts for the difference of two days between the Long Count notation found on monuments in antiquity, and in the continued use of the earlier Tzolkin among contemporary tribes.

-But a 'correction' carries with it the suggestion of an absolute and uniform use of the Tzolkin and Haab calendars by many tribes spread over a large area since remote antiquity.
+A "correction" carries with it the suggestion of an absolute and uniform use of the Tzolkin and Haab calendars by many tribes spread over a large area since remote antiquity.
 The concept of uniform agreement doesn't work among humans.
-I think it should be considered that in 747 BC, when the Long Count was devised, there were already some diverse regional opinions on the concept of where one era ended and another started -- a question about the existence ("completion") of two days which had not been seen in progress.
-Considering that the 2000 year old Tzolkin was in use among many diverse tribes, it is likely that some stubborn local opinions prevaled.
+I think it should be considered that by 747 BC, when the Long Count was devised, there were already some diverse regional opinions on the concept of when one era ended and another started -- a question about the existence ("completion") of two days which had not been seen in progress.
+Considering that the 2000-year-old Tzolkin was in use among many diverse tribes, it is likely that some stubborn local opinions prevailed.
+But there might be other reasons, too.

 The "August 11" calendar reaches further into the past by two days.
 It correctly fits the start of the Long Count on February 28, 747 BC, and accounts for later retrocalculations of some past events by the Olmecs.
-But it was supplanted by the "August 13" calendar because the "August 13" calendar 'correctly' fit what was thought to be the quality of a number of important dates in the year 685 BC, and in 1492 BC.
-(See the discussion of Appendix J, "The Day of Kan.")
+But it was supplanted by the "August 13" calendar because the "August 13" calendar "correctly" fit what was thought to be the quality of a number of important dates in the year 685 BC, and in 1492 BC.
+(Discussed in the chapter "The Day of Kan.")

-My sense it that in the Valley of Mexico, and perhaps also in the Olmec coastal region, the "August 11" calendar was replaced by the "August 13" calendar by 400 BC, but long after the use of the "August 11" calendar had been exported by adaptation by tribes in southern Mexico and Gautamala, where it has been retained to today.
-(The Calendars may have started in Guatemala.)
+My sense is that in the Valley of Mexico, and perhaps also in the Olmec coastal region, the "August 11" calendar was replaced by the "August 13" calendar by 400 BC, but long after the use of the "August 11" calendar had been exported and adapted by tribes in Southern Mexico and Guatemala, where it has been retained in the same form to today.
+(Some researchers have suggested that the calendars may have started in Guatemala.)

 "(And then) there was an event / (on) 4-Ahau / 8-Cumku / were completed / 13 Baktuns"